babblingkun/Translator-Plugin-Magma-Loader-main/README.md

-😎 now port making NeoForge Mod loder
+😎 now port making Fabric Mod loder
+🫤 so neoforge can use...?